 Improper wastewater discharge has a negative effect on the environment through pollution, increased sedimentation, and potentially spreading diseases.
 It also opens the company to legal and financial repercussions.
 Among HI's business units, construction has the highest volume of monitored wastewater discharge.
 The Group ensures full compliance with RA 9275: The Philippine Clean Water Act and DAO 2016-08 Water Quality Guidelines and General Effluent Standards.
 The Group's facilities are either connected to a centralized sewage treatment facility or have their own sewage treatment plants (STP) or septic tanks in compliance with DENR requirements on wastewater discharge.
 Currently, only Malayan Colleges Mindanao (MCM) operates its own STP.
 The STP has a Discharge Permit and the wastewater parameters are monitored and complied with in accordance to the permit requirements.
-The treated wastewater.
+The treated wastewater is used for watering the plants.
+The power plants of the energy division generate domestic wastewater.
 The wastewater goes through a three-chambered septic tank with concrete flooring.
 Once full, the septic tank is siphoned by an accredited third-party contractor for proper disposal.
 The building where the head office is located also has its own septic tank.
 In addition to effluents, MGPP also monitors the water quality of the brine used in its turbines.